 - Flu-like symptoms such as fever, chills, fatigue/loss of energy, headaches, loss of appetite, and muscle stiffness

 Did you know that the foods you eat affect inflammation?
-Here is a list of foods and ingredients that can trigger more inflammation in your body:
+If you're wondering about the nutrisystem vs medifast diet and which is better for arthritis, here is a list of foods and ingredients that can trigger more inflammation in your body to compare to the recipes that come in for you:

 - Sugar.
 Pastries, desserts, chocolate, and soda may be hard to resist but the American Journal of Clinical Nutrition warns that processed sugars trigger the release of inflammatory messengers called cytokines.
 Sugar goes by many names so look for any word ending in “ose” on the ingredient labels.